Exclusive: Top suspect in Vitol, Glencore Brazil bribery case arrested in U.S. - court

 SAO PAULO (Reuters) - A Brazilian man facing allegations of bribing officials at state-run oil company Petroleo Brasileiro SA (PETR4.SA) on behalf of Vitol Group [VITOLV.UL], Glencore (GLEN.L) and other major oil trading firms has been arrested in the United States, authorities said Tuesday.

-Luiz Eduardo Loureiro Andrade was detained in the U.S. on Dec.
+Luiz Eduardo Loureiro Andrade was detained in the United States on Dec.
 20, an arrest that was disclosed in a Brazilian court document seen by Reuters.
 He was arrested with the help of U.S. Immigration and Customs Enforcement (ICE).
-Besides handling deportation cases, ICE carries out investigations of transnational crime.
+Besides handling deportation cases, ICE investigates transnational crime.

 ICE did not respond to requests for comment.
 An investigator with Brazil’s federal police confirmed the arrest on condition that they not be named as they were not authorized to speak with the press, but declined to provide more details.